Improving Human Sequential Decision-Making with Reinforcement Learning: Concluding Remarks

 Furthermore, we provide a number of insights that can aid the design of human-AI interfaces.
 First, a significant factor in the performance of a tip is whether humans comply with that tip.
-Prior work has studied compliance from the perspective of \emph{algorithm aversion} (i.e., whether humans trust other humans more than algorithms)~\cite{eastwood2012people,dietvorst2015algorithm,dietvorst2018overcoming}, as well as interpretability (i.e., whether the human understands the tip)~\cite{doshi2017towards,lage2018human,rudin2019stop}.
-Our results suggest that human compliance additionally depends on whether humans understand how to operationalize the tip to improve performance, which brings a novel dimension to the design of human-AI interfaces.
+Prior work has studied compliance from the perspective of \emph{algorithm aversion} (i.e., whether humans trust other humans more than algorithms)~\citep{eastwood2012people,dietvorst2015algorithm,dietvorst2018overcoming}, as well as interpretability (i.e., whether the human understands the tip)~\citep{doshi2017towards,lage2018human,rudin2019stop}.
+Our results suggest that human compliance additionally depends on whether humans believe (based on their intuition and past experience) that the tip improves performance.
 Second, it takes time for humans to correctly operationalize and adopt the tip---humans need experience to understand why the tip is correct and to discover complementary strategies that further improve their performance.
-Thus, there is an opportunity for human-AI interfaces to help humans gradually adapt their behavior to improve performance.
-Third, even tips that are part of the optimal policy can hurt participant performance if they focus on actions that are not consequential; avoiding such tips is important since it can cause participants to lose trust in the AI.
-We anticipate that human-AI interfaces will become increasingly prevalent as machine learning algorithms are deployed in real-world settings to help humans make consequential decisions, and a better understanding of how to design trustworthy interfaces will be critical to ensuring that these interfaces ultimately improve human performance.
+Thus, there is an opportunity for human-AI interfaces to help humans \textit{gradually} adapt their behavior to improve performance.
+Third, as evidenced by the baseline tips, even tips that are part of the optimal policy can hurt participant performance if they focus on actions that are not consequential; avoiding such tips is important since it can cause participants to lose trust in machine learning models.
+We anticipate that human-AI interfaces will become increasingly prevalent as machine learning algorithms are deployed in real-world settings to help humans make consequential decisions, and a better understanding of how to design trustworthy interfaces will be critical to ensuring that these interfaces ultimately improve human sequential decision-making.